Odette-International-Ltd/transport-track-and-trace-api/documents/2 - Transport Track and Trace API.md

 ![Consignment](./figures/p2/p2f3.gif)

 Figure 3: Consignment details
-### 2.2.2 Consignment item (Transport handling unit -TLU)
+### 2.2.2 Consignment item (Transport handling unit -THU)
-A TLU is the part of a shipment, that is individually moved or movable by e.g. a fork lifter.
-Each TLU shall be uniquely identified by an identifier according to ISO 15459 / ANSI MH 10.8.2, the licence plate.
+A THU is the part of a shipment, that is individually moved or movable by e.g. a fork lifter.
+Each THU shall be uniquely identified by an identifier according to ISO 15459 / ANSI MH 10.8.2, the licence plate.
 For further details refer to Global Transport Label recommendation VDA 4994 or Odette LL08 respectively.
 Data Model is shown in Figure 4.

 ![Consignment Item](./figures/p2/p2f4.gif)